FContrerasS/QUANTIZER/README.md

 #############################################################################################

-This new code use a novel design for the adaptative mesh refinement method.
+This new code uses a novel design for the adaptative mesh refinement method.

 The code is focused to small scale devices as desk computers or laptos.